 I’m pregnant with baby #2, due in March!
 For the past 8 months, I’ve been devoted to giving this baby the best start to life.

-Simple Timing Tips: Trust me on this one because it happened to me…take your prenatal 6+ hours before going to sleep or it may keep you awake.
+Trust me on this one because it happened to me…take your prenatal 6+ hours before going to sleep or it may keep you awake due to the powerful B-vitamins.
 Also, if one serving of your prenatal vitamin requires you to take more than one capsule, take them at different times throughout the day to achieve the maximum absorption.
-For example, one serving of my prenatal supplement is 6 capsules, so I may take 3 capsules at breakfast and 3 at lunch or 2 at breakfast, 2 at mid-morning snack, and 2 at lunch.
+For example, one serving of my prenatal supplement is 6 capsules, so I may take 3 capsules at breakfast and 3 at lunch or 2 at breakfast, 2 at my mid-morning snack, and 2 at lunch.

 A nutrient-rich diet combined with a high quality prenatal supplement ensures the best start for your little one.
 Stay tuned for more information about other important nutrients during pregnancy.